GrapeCity/DsExcel-Java/README.md

 ## Fixed
 * When workbook is exported to PDF on AWS Lambda, TypeInitializationException will be thrown.(DOCXLS-3887)
 * Structured references in table cells not calculating after range copy/paste between worksheets.(DOCXLS-3806)
-* Incorrect value when using COUNT function with comma at last in GcExcel.(DOCXLS-3841)
+* Incorrect value when using COUNT function with comma at last in DsExcel.(DOCXLS-3841)
-* NullPointerException when Deleting the Sheet from workbook using GcExcel API.(DOCXLS-3872)
+* NullPointerException when Deleting the Sheet from workbook using DsExcel API.(DOCXLS-3872)
-* Workbook corrupted after saving using GcExcel API.(DOCXLS-3891)
+* Workbook corrupted after saving using DsExcel API.(DOCXLS-3891)
-* GCExcel fails to create json from the excel file.(DOCXLS-3913)
+* DsExcel fails to create json from the excel file.(DOCXLS-3913)
 ## 4.0.4
 ## Fixed
 * Generating SSJSON takes longer time.(DOCXLS-3598)